cheapmovies/cheapmovies/README.md

 ## Unit Testing

-The unit test covers the movie service logic that retrieves from the local store if the web service fails.
+The unit test covers the movie service logic for success and failure scenarios, with the latter retrieving from the local store as a backup.